16S ribosomal RNA: GreenGenes

+GreenGenes is a quality controlled, comprehensive 16S rRNA gene reference database and taxonomy based on a de novo phylogeny that provides standard operational taxonomic unit sets.
+In 2023, GreenGenes2 was released.

 EzBioCloud

 EzBioCloud database, formerly known as EzTaxon, consists of a complete hierarchical taxonomic system containing 62,988 bacteria and archaea species/phylotypes which includes 15,290 valid published names as of September 2018.
 Based on the phylogenetic relationship such as maximum-likelihood and OrthoANI, all species/subspecies are represented by at least one 16S rRNA gene sequence.
 The EzBioCloud database is systematically curated and updated regularly which also includes novel candidate species.
 Moreover, the website provides bioinformatics tools such as ANI calculator, ContEst16S and 16S rRNA DB for QIIME and Mothur pipeline.

+MIMt

+MIMt is a compact non-redundant 16S database for a rapid metagenomic samples identification.
+It is composed of 48,749 full 16S sequences belonging to 24,626 well classified bacteria and archaea species.
+All sequences were obtained from complete genomes deposited in NCBI and for each of the sequences full taxonomic hierarchy is provided.
+It contains no redundancy, so only one representative for each species was considered avoiding same sequences from different strains, isolates or pathovars resulting in a very fast tool for microorganisms identification, compatible with any classification software (QIIME, Mothur, DADA, etc).

 Ribosomal Database Project

-The Ribosomal Database Project (RDP) is a curated database that offers ribosome data along with related programs and services.
-The offerings include phylogenetically ordered alignments of ribosomal RNA (rRNA) sequences, derived phylogenetic trees, rRNA secondary structure diagrams and various software packages for handling, analyzing and displaying alignments and trees.
-The data are available via ftp and electronic mail.
-Certain analytic services are also provided by the electronic mail server.
+The Ribosomal Database Project (RDP) was a curated database that offers ribosome data along with related programs and services.
+The offerings included phylogenetically ordered alignments of ribosomal RNA (rRNA) sequences, derived phylogenetic trees, rRNA secondary structure diagrams and various software packages for handling, analyzing and displaying alignments and trees.
 Due to its large size the RDP database is often used as the basis for bioinformatic tool development and creating manually curated databases.
+The RDP server was taken offline in 2023, but the software is still available for download.